stefanregalia/ds3022-data-project-3/README.md

 **Alternative Hypothesis:** Simplicity-related repositories have a higher proportion of weekend activity than performance-related repositories.

-**Reasoning:** Contributors may work on simplicity-related repositories on weekends than performance-related repositories, as much of this work may be lighter and less taxing.
+**Reasoning:** Contributors may work on simplicity-related repositories more on weekends than performance-related repositories, as much of this work may be lighter and less taxing.

 ---